By Sherry Bunting

 “The extreme weather makes us feel like we are surviving it and not thriving in it!” she said.
 That was during the polar vortex of 2014, when temps over a four-day period were down to -20 — never mind the additional wind chill factor.
 The winter had dumped three feet of snow just ahead of the plunging temperatures that year.

-In the 2014 round of severe arctic air, there were many things to keep track of.
-Tricia kept a heater in the parlor to help with frozen milkers, but even that was icing up, and conditions for the cows in the freestall barns were very slippery, so extra care is taken to move cows slowly.
+When temps this frigid stick around for days, there are more things to keep track of.
+Tricia says they keep a heater in the parlor to help with frozen milkers, but even that can ice up.
+Conditions for the cows can get slippery in the freestall barns, so extra care is taken to move cows slowly.

-“We changed fuel filters and used additives to thin the fuel and keep our equipment running,” Tricia explains.
+“We change fuel filters and use additives to thin the fuel and keep our equipment running,” Tricia explains.
 “Winter is tough, and up here we are prepared for it; but when it gets this extreme, you know there is only so much you can prevent.
 What you can’t prevent you just have to deal with as it happens.”